tattersoftware/codeigniter4-themes/README.md

 ## Usage

 The library comes with two CLI commands, `themes:list` and `themes:add` to help load themes into the database.
-The Settings library handles default theme settings, and allows users to select their own theme.
+The `Preferences` library handles default theme settings and allows users to select their own theme.
 Theme files all go into a directory relative to **public/**, as defined by a theme's `path`.
 E.g.